Hader0/HaydenBradford_T1A3/docs/README.md

 - list.csv
 - types.csv

+**To run the app, open the "run.sh" file located in the "src" folder.** Once the application is running, continue to read below.

 This app, named "Pokedex", has 5 different choices.
 These choices are: View Pokedex, Add a Pokemon to your Pokedex, Remove a Pokemon from your Pokedex, See the strengths of a Pokemon and See the weaknesses of a Pokemon.
 Below is a picture of that menu:

 ![Pokedex Menu](/docs/menu.png)